RAK7391 WisGate Connect Datasheet

 ADC

-If the I2C address of the ADC chip on the board conflicts with any other I2C device, you can remove R648 and connect it to one of R647, R649, or R650 to change its address and prevent the conflict.
-The available addresses are as follows (default one in bold):
+If the I2C address of the ADC chip on the board conflicts with another I2C device, you can resolve the conflict by removing R648 and connecting it to one of R647, R649, or R650 to change the address.
+The available addresses are (default one in bold):

 Resistor | ADC Address |